square/workflow/swift/Samples/Tutorial/Tutorial2.md

 The `BackStackScreen` contains a list of all screens in the back stack that are specified on each render pass.

-Register the `BackStackScreen` so that we can use it in the TutorialContainerViewController:

 ```swift
 import UIKit
 import Workflow